Sudhanshusoni45/mark6-neogcamp-banana-speak/README.md

-# mark7-neogcamp-speak-groot
+# mark7-neogcamp-banana-speak

 Lesson 4 : vanilla js beginner

-An app that translate English language to Groot language.
+An app that translate English language to Banana language.

 Languages used: